horakjakub/react-experiments/README.md

 # TODO

-- test whole logic and check again if everything works ("no results")
-- check if storybook is updated
-- check files structure and components placement
+- check logic
+- improve component names (channel details),
+- add missing component states in storybooks (with)
 - check types
 - update README (add info, about start with mock data)
+- add basic tests

-- add no results
+- add mocks with error and no results
+- improve styles for not so many videos
 - better prettier settings
 - test on mobile devices
-- error handling (maybe in modal)
+- better error handling (maybe in modal)
 - improve logic behind "no results" in Video Channels

 TEST